pranav1211/Musictomyears/Readme.md

-made the fix of the minute part starting on 59 seconds, realised that it was a scope issue. added some empty buttons, will need a way to iterate in the future for next and shuffle. maybe JSON or a JS object can use the song-id part.
+made the fix of the minute part starting on 59 seconds, realised that it was a scope issue. added some empty buttons, will need a way to iterate in the future for next and shuffle. maybe JSON or a JS object can use the song-id part. \

+20/12/23 \

+working on the loop button to make it loop for either the whole playlist or just and individual song